FrancescoCeruti/linux-show-player/README.md

 Every component on which LiSP relies (python3, GStreamer and Qt5) is multi platform, but the program is currently tested and developed only for **GNU/Linux**.

-No special hardware requirements are required to run LiSP, but some processing operations would surely take benefit from a recent CPU.
+No special hardware is required to run LiSP, but some processing operations would surely take benefit from a recent CPU.

 ### Dependencies